menu iconknow your dna logosearch icon

 People often associate cataracts with old age.
 While the condition is often age-related, it can affect anyone.

-Geneticists have identified genes linked to inherited cataracts, as well as genetic causes of age-related cataracts.1
+Geneticists have identified genes linked to inherited cataracts and genetic factors of age-related cataracts.1

 The list of genes associated with cataracts is far from complete.
 However, current research explains the link between genetic heterogeneity and cataracts.